Welcome to UConn!

 The Financial Aid College Financing Plan

 - Is designed to help students assess their total cost of attending UConn using a simplified format, listing their financial aid offer and net costs

 - Is a tool whereby prospective undergraduate students are provided a clear, direct comparison between participating schools as they make a college choice

-Students will be able to access the Shopping Sheet in the Student Administration System after they have been awarded aid for the 2020-2021 academic year.
+Students will be able to access the College Financing Plan in the Student Administration System after they have received their financial aid offer for the 2024-2025 academic year.

 Federal Aid Eligibility

 In order to be considered for financial assistance at the University of Connecticut, students must meet certain eligibility requirements.
 Please see the full list of eligibility requirements and terms and conditions.